mech/Notes/JavaScript/ember.md

 ```

 ## Controller

+When you visit a route, the XXXIndexRoute is called first with the `model` hook.
+Based on the model, ember will automatically create an Array/Object controller.

+Think of Controller or Route as the Application State.

 One Page != One Controller.
 This is almost always wrong in Ember.js.
 Don't give a controller too many responsibilities.
 Break it up into tiny pieces of UI functionalities.
 Just introduce more controllers.
 They are free on client-side :)